 Or if you’re taking insulin, you might want to just use a drop or two instead of the whole dropper like I did.

-One last thing, stevia does produce an aftertaste, which takes some getting used to.
+One last thing, depending on the formulation of Stevia that you choose, it does produce an aftertaste, which takes some getting used to.

 Please consult with your physician before applying any of this material.